iann0036/tf-cfn-provider/docs/providers/packet/Device.md

 `HardwareReservationId` - The id of hardware reservation which this device occupies.

 `RootPassword` - Root password to the server (disabled after 24 hours).

+`SshKeyIds` - List of IDs of SSH keys deployed in the device, can be both user and project SSH keys.

 ## See Also